How do I get my friends that never talk about God to actually like Him? That’s what one of you asked me recently.

 Not everyone who claims to be a Christ-follower actually is one.
 First John 2:19 tells us that only the person who finishes well was actually ever saved: “If they had been of us, they would have continued with us.
 But they went out, that it might become plain that they all are not of us.”
 Not that believers never stumble (remember King David!).
 But if they really are Christ-followers, you will see them repent and return to their original faith in Christ’s righteousness on their behalf.

-If you’ve ever had a “Christian” leader fail big time, what other truths have you clung to?
+If you’ve ever had a Christian leader sin big time, what other truths have you clung to?
 If it hasn’t happened to you yet, is there someone you need to take off your pedestal?
 Remember, no one but God is ultimately good.

-And don’t forget to pray for your leaders.
+And don’t forget to pray for that Christian leader in your life.
 A great prayer is found at the end of the Lord’s Prayer in Matthew 6:13: “Lead [them] not into temptation, but deliver [them] from evil.”
-Which leader can you commit to praying for regularly?
+Which Christian leader can you commit to praying for regularly?

 I’ve started a new tradition when I speak—collecting girls’ deepest questions on index cards (that way no one knows who the questions belong to).
 This last time it seemed nearly every girl wanted to know about kissing.

 “What is your viewpoint on kissing before your wedding day?”

 Well, for the record, I’ve done it—kissed a guy before marriage.
 Three, actually.
 And we’re not talking just a peck on the cheek.